Smithsonian/dpo-packrat/docs/content/user/managing/_index.md

 weight: 400
 ---

-Within the [Repository Browser](../browse), clicking on an object icon or double-clicking a row will bring you to the detail page for the object in question.
+Within the [Repository Browser](../browse), clicking on an object icon or double-clicking the object name will bring you to the detail page for the object in question.

 ### Common Information
 All detail pages have a set of common information at the top of the page and a tabbed UI of information specific to the type of object being viewed: